naseer-bhat/NicheCommunityPlatform/README.md

 ## Video Walkthrough of the project
-Attach a very short video walkthrough of all of the features [1 - 3 minutes].
+Attach a very short video walkthrough of all of the features [1 - 3 minutes] (https://youtube.com)

 ## Video Walkthrough of the codebase
-Attach a very short video walkthrough of the codebase [1 - 5 minutes].
+Attach a very short video walkthrough of the codebase [1 - 5 minutes] (https://youtube.com)

 ## Features
-- **User Authentication**: Secure sign-up and login system with JWT-based authentication.
 - **Article Feed**: A dynamic feed that displays articles based on user-selected topics.
 - **Thread Creation**: Users can create new threads to discuss a variety of topics.
 - **Likes and Comments**: Ability for users to like and comment on threads.